sophiecchen/personal-website/work/tryhackme-walkthroughs/guided/http-in-detail.md

 ## Task 1: What is HTTP(S)?

-HTTP (HyperText Transfer Protocol) is a protocol, or set of rules, used to communicate with web servers and transmit webpage data.
+HyperText Transfer Protocol (HTTP) is a protocol, or set of rules, used to communicate with web servers and transmit webpage data.
 HTTPS, the S standing for secure, is the encrypted version of HTTP.

 <details>
 <summary>What does HTTP stand for?</summary>

 HyperText Transfer Protocol

+The HyperText Transfer Protocol is used to send and receive webpage data.

 </details>

 <details>